Heteroflow/Heteroflow/README.md

 # Heteroflow <img align="right" width="10%" src="images/heteroflow-logo.png">

-A Modern C++ Parallel CPU-GPU Task Programming Library
+A header-only C++ library to help you quickly write concurrent CPU-GPU programs

 :exclamation: This is a working repository with many things under construction, but with enough information to highlight the spirit of Heteroflow.